 While meditating on Psalm 105, some simple lines to remind my soul that there is such a thing as glory.
 With apologies to Rich Mullin, there is glory in every page of Scripture if we rightly discern its subject.
 However circuitious, the subject is always Christ.
 God’s glory is on display and we all need … More There is Such a Thing as Glory

 Monday Musings How do we learn to worship God?
 David shows us the way.
 My soul thirsts for you (v.
 1) My soul faints for you, I have looked for you in the sanctuary (v.
-2) So David, in the wilderness of Judah hunted God with his soul and with passion, and here in this … More The Movements of Worship
+2) So David, in the wilderness of Judah hunted God with his soul and with passion, and here in this … More How Worship Begins

 Curated Content to Encourage Thinking Back by popular demand.
 I am going to start curating content and supplying links from my reading again after a three year hiatus.
 Many have asked me to continue but it was Mark Smith that was the “last straw” tipping the scales.
 These weekend links, books and blog reviews do … More Curated for Thought